uwrov/rovcode/README.md

 # ROV Code
 ## Setup

+**Warning: if you are connected via ethernet to a router without internet connection (i.e., have the computer as a part of the surface station), you may run into weird errors, even if you have a network connection via a separate wifi connection.
+Therefore, make sure you are connected to the internet, and not connected to any networks without internet, to avoid issues during setup.**

+### Godot Installation

 Install Godot, and make sure to add Godot to your path (or whatever the equivalent is on your operating system).

 This project is currently made with Godot 3.5.1, standard version (Mono/C# not needed): https://github.com/godotengine/godot/releases/tag/3.5.1-stable